percona/pmm/source/manage/client-annotations.rst

 Annotation Visibility
 *********************

-You can toggle the display of annotations on graphs with the :guilabel:`PMM Annotations` checkbox.
+You can toggle the display of annotations on graphs with the *PMM Annotations* checkbox.

 .. image:: /.res/graphics/png/pmm-server.pmm-annotations.png